-In this study, we present a description that examines the potential contribution of peer rejection to children's development towards their self-adjustment in the We also classroom. present alternative solutions to mediate peer denial behavior and student aggressive behavior that can be done by the teacher.
+In this study, we present a description that examines the potential contribution of peer rejection to children's development towards their self-adjustment classroom.
+We also present alternative solutions to mediate peer denial behavior and student aggressive behavior that can be done by the teacher.
 This article briefly highlights how the behavior of rejected student groups is seen from the various opinions of students with popular and controversial status.
 Observations were made by approaching in depth to junior high school students who received a rejection from their social environment.
 The aim is to find out the factors that are the cause of peer rejection.
-Furthermore, this article tries to reveal how the student's rejected behavior in his daily life outside classroom, especially on things unknown to the teacher.
+Furthermore, this article tries to reveal how the student's rejected behavior in his daily life outside especially classroom, on things unknown to the teacher.